-Knife-edge Covid pass vote will not be re-run
+Covid passes: Tory who missed crucial Senedd vote was at party conference

 "But democracy is what it is and if you start eroding that where are you ending up?"

-He added that he was not "100% sure" about the circumstances behind Mr Davies not voting but "we'll find out in the next 24 hours".

-There was frustration in the party outside of the Senedd group of Tories.
+But there was frustration in the party outside of the Senedd group of Tories.

 Tory councillor David Fouweather, of Newport, tweeted that the Conservative group should have got their whip "sorted", adding: "Letting Wales down.
 Abolish the assembly."